richford/roarquery/README.rst

 On a Mac, follow these steps:

-0. Ensure you have a working go installation.
+1. Ensure you have a working go installation.
 If

 .. code:: console

-   go Version
+   go version

 returns something, then you are good to go.
 If not, install go with homebrew: